What is an ETF?

 Using ETFs in a portfolio

-The financial instrument ETF was first structured in the 1990s, and it is gaining popularity since then.
-The number of available ETFs and size of certain popular ETFs are increasing, while the cost of many ETFs is decreasing mainly due to increased competition.
-These developments have enabled the emergence of ETFs with desirable characteristics in different asset classes.
-A portfolio manager now has more significant means and flexibility to construct a high-quality portfolio if she uses ETFs.
-Refer to our Investment Methodology to learn more about how we construct QuietGrowth portfolios using ETFs.
+The financial instrument ETF was first structured in the 1990s and has gained popularity since then.
+The number of ETFs is increasing while the cost of many ETFs has decreased, resulting in the emergence of ETFs with desirable characteristics in different asset classes.
+A portfolio manager can now construct a high-quality portfolio using ETFs.

 Using ETFs instead of individual stocks and bonds